RCIC-UCI-Public/website-rcic/docs/source/account/getting-account.rst

    * Your name
    * Your UCINetID
-   * Optionally, *if you are affiliated with a PI lab and want to use PI lab resources*
+   * Optionally,

-     You need to check with your PI what resources are available to the group (some PIs don't have all resources) and need to specify what resources you are requesting:
+     **If you are affiliated with a PI lab and want to use PI lab resources** you need to check with your PI what resources are available to the group (some PIs don't have all resources) and need to specify what resources you are requesting:

      | :ref:`How to be added to PI group Slurm account <add lab account>`